theantichris/WordPress-Plugin-Boilerplate/README.md

 Ex.: $new_post_type = new Custom_Post_Type( $plural_post_type_name, $capabilities, $support, $menu_icon );

-### Taxonomies
+## Taxonomies

-Taxonomies can be added to custom post type using the add_taxonomy() method.
-The $args parameter is optional and will use the WordPress default if not specified.
+Taxonomies can be added to post types by creating a Custom_Taxonomy object.
+The $post_types parameter is options and will use "post" if not specified, it will accept a string or array of strings.

+Ex.: $new_taxonomy = new Custom_Taxonomy( $plural_taxonomy_name, $post_types );

+### Terms

+You can add terms to a Custom_Taxonomy object by using the add_terms() method.
+It accepts a single parameter that can either be a string or array of strings.

-Ex.: $new_post_type->add_taxonomy( $taxonomy_name, $args );
+Ex.: $new_taxonomy->add_terms( $terms );

 ## Helper Functions

-I include some helper functions within the main class of the framework.
+Some helper functions are included in the main plugin class.
 They are public, static functions so can be used anywhere.

 ### print_to_log()